 Like I said earlier, there are no guarantees but either counselling or psychotherapy can help you rethink your world and bring about changes so you can live a more contented life.
 In the first session we would talk through the difference and identify what would meet your needs best.

-Clients come to me with difficulties such as
+People come to me with difficulties such as

-Practicalities and PricesI currently offer evening appointments from my counselling and psychotherapy practice in Hertfordshire, within easy reach of Watford, Hemel Hempstead, St Albans and the surrounding areas.
-My fees are between £30 (students/low-income) and £40.
-Sessions last an hour, although the first session is usually 90 minutes to allow enough time to discuss how we could work in future.
+Practicalities and PricesI currently offer evening appointments from my counselling and psychotherapy practice in Abbots Langley, Hertfordshire, within easy reach of Watford, Hemel Hempstead, St Albans and the surrounding areas.
+I can also offer Saturday mornings.